NadoFiles/apitest/readme.md

 #### Install the items

-1. Visual Code + extension - Robot Framework Language Server
+1. Visual Code + extension (Robot Framework Language Server + Robot Framework Language + Material Icon)
 2. Python 3 or above
+3. Jenkins 2.303.3 LTS - Generic Java package .war

 ---

-## Run Tests:
+## Run Tests in computer:

-#### To run tests on computer, download, get clone this project to your computer and execute the commands bellow:
+#### Get clone this project to your computer and execute the commands bellow:

 1. Open project with Visual Code.
 2. Run test with compiler or execute commands on Visual Code terminal.